 Making these juicy steaks is easy.
 The detailed instructions are listed in the recipe card below.
 Here's an overview of the steps:

-Your first step is to mix the spices in a small bowl, then rub the spice mixture all over the steaks.
+Mix the spices in a small bowl and rub the spice mixture all over the steaks.

-Next, heat a large cast-iron skillet over medium-high heat.
-Add the oil, then the steaks.
-Cook the steaks until browned, about 2 minutes per side, plus a few seconds on the fat strip.
+Heat a large, well-seasoned cast-iron skillet over medium-high heat.
+Add the steaks.
+Cook them until browned, about 2 minutes per side, plus a few seconds on the fat strip.

 Recipe FAQs